noahvogt/slidegen/README.md

 - add not-yet-public streaming workflow scripts
 - for sermon segment generating: Check if file duration and type roughly match the target to avoid useless regenerating.
 Also, parallelization.
 - make multiplatform ejecting of cd drives possible
+- fix cd recording edge cases when:
+    - a new day starts during the recording
+    - changing timezone
+    - changing time

 ## Licensing